In Python, there is a syntactical requirement that if statement, function, class, except, etc., cannot be empty.

-So, if there is a plan or chance that you will use the if statement, create a function, code an error handler etc. but not written statements to be executed, for now, then you may use a placeholder called pass there.
+So, if there is a plan or chance that you will use the if statement, create a function, write an error handler, etc. but not written statements to be executed, for now, then you may use a placeholder called pass there.

-The Python pass statement is a null operation; nothing happens as pass statement is executed.
-However, the interpreter reads it and so if placed in functions, if statement, loops, etc. this is taken as a statement.
+- The interpreter reads it and so if placed in functions, if statement, loops, etc. this is taken as a statement.

-The pass statement can really be helpful for future implementation.
-As a programmer, you may want to move next part after the if block or a loop, creating an empty function or class, however, not sure what code to be written at that stage.
+- The pass statement can be helpful for future implementations.
+As a programmer, you may want to move the next part after the if block or a loop, creating an empty function or class, however, you are not sure what code to write at that stage.

 Syntax of pass statement